mhrons/mhrons.github.io/docs/pv_smooth.md

 ## Accumulation of energy by smoothing
 For simplicity of analysis, the energy losses in AC/DC conversion and accumulation are neglected.
-Time course of the accumulated energy by BESS:
+Time course of the accumulated energy by ESS:

 $$SOC(t)=\int_{0}^t (p(\tau)-s(\tau+\Delta t))d\tau\ \ \ \ \ \ \ \ \ (1)$$

-defines the change of its state-of-charge SOC [Wh] since time=0 until time=t, while SOC may acquire both positive and negative values.
-(Always-positive SOC values can be technically managed in BESS.)
+defines the change of its state-of-charge [Wh] since time=0 until time=t, while SOC may acquire both positive and negative values.
+(Always-positive SOC values can be technically managed in ESS.)
 The time advance Δt reduces absolute values of the integrated function.
 The above-defined time advance Δt ensures that following technical criteria are satisfied:
 Mean value of SOC is near to zero: $${1 \over T} \int_{0}^T SOC (t) dt ≈ 0\ \ \ \ \ \ \ \ \ (2)$$

 Mean quadratic deviation of SOC is near to minimum: $${1 \over T} \int_{0}^T SOC^2 (t) dt ≈ min\ \ \ \ \ \ \ \ \ (3)$$

 Hence near-to-minimum required accumulaton capacity per cycle: $$\Delta SOC = max(SOC) – min(SOC) ≈ min\ \ \ \ \ \ \ \ \ (4)$$

-The value delta(SOC) should be predicted and BESS must be charged to delta(SOC)/2 at the begining of each cycle T (24 hours in case of PV energy) in order to always keep SOC≥0.
+The value ΔSOC should be predicted and ESS must be charged to ΔSOC/2 at the begining of each cycle T (24 hours in case of PV energy) in order to always keep SOC≥0.
 Eventually, near-to-minimum throughput of accumulated energy per cycle is achieved by Δt: $${1 \over 2} \int_{0}^T|p(\tau)-s(\tau+\Delta t)|d \tau ≈ min\ \ \ \ \ \ \ \ \ (5)$$

-The rate of accumulation is expressed by (4) and (5) which are minimized by Δt during a working cycle T. The rate of accumulation is also expressed by the extreme BESS power demand p(τ)-s(τ+Δt) during a sudden loss or peak of direct sunlight.
+The rate of accumulation is expressed by (4) and (5) which are minimized by Δt during a working cycle T. The rate of accumulation is also expressed by the extreme ESS power demand p(τ)-s(τ+Δt) during a sudden loss or peak of direct sunlight.
 This value results from the installed power of PVPP.

 Let us assume that PV power is proportional to the global solar irradiance GI [W/m2].
 In our experiment, the solar irradiance is intercepted by a planar panel 20 cm x 16 cm on the earth’s surface at latitude=48.2°N, longitude=17.1°E, and the plane of incidence is elevated by 47°, south-oriented.
 Based on the proportionality between the PV power p(t) and the global irradiance GI(t), we substitute the signals p(τ), s(τ+Δt) in (1) by the measured signal GI(τ) and by its “predicted-and-smoothed” counterpart GIs(τ+Δt).
 After substituting, the expression (1) computes the time course of specific accumulated energy GX(t) [Wh/m2] by the filter.